Sarwarhridoy4/youvideo-downloader/readme.md

 - Download YouTube videos by specifying the URL.
 - Support Facebook and maybe others platform Also.(Youtube and Facebook Tested)
+- Make it detect ffmpeg and install automatic if not installed already regardless of OS platform
 - Choose from multiple available video/audio formats.
 - Select output folder to save downloads.
 - Real-time progress bar showing download and conversion progress.